-MA in Geosciences Domains of Study
+MA in Geosciences Areas of Study

 The WGU Master of Arts in Science Education (5–12, Geosciences) program content is based on research on effective instruction as well as national and state standards.
 It provides the knowledge and skills that enable teachers to teach effectively in diverse classrooms.
 The M.A. in Science Education (5–12, Geosciences) program content and training processes are consistent with the accountability intent of the No Child Left Behind Act of 2001.
 The degree program is focused on the preparation of highly qualified teachers.
 As described in the federal legislation, a highly qualified teacher is one who not only possesses full state certification, but also has solid content knowledge of the subject(s) he or she teaches.
 The hallmarks of our program include: (a) appropriate and rigorous subject-matter preparation, (b) research-based pedagogical course preparation, and (c) clinical field experiences in which teacher candidates are supervised by trained coaches.

-General Science Content Domain
+General Science Content

-Below are all of the subdomains that make up this content domain.
-Each subdomain is made up of specific competencies, or performance descriptions, that correspond to the specific skills or knowledge areas you must master.
+Below are all of the courses that make up this area of study.
+Each competency is made up of specific competencies, or performance descriptions, that correspond to the specific skills or knowledge areas you must master.

 Earth and Space Science

-Advanced Geosciences Content Domain
+Geosciences Content (Grades 5-12)

 This area of study focuses on the following areas in the geosciences: earth systems and functions, earth systems equilibrium, the solar system, the universe, and oceanographic concepts.

 This course focuses on earth systems structure and functions, earth systems equilibrium, the solar system, the universe, and oceanography.

 Earth Science: Content Knowledge